akshita1807/OS/README.md

 Threads are basic unit of execution.They have some of the properties of prcoess that is why they are called lightweight process.Each process can have number of threads executing in it.Each threads contains- A program counter,a register set,a stack.

 **Multithreading**
+If a process has multiple threads of control ,it is called multthreading.
+With MultiThreading a single process can perform multiple functions by performing tasks in parallel like one thread can be used to display pictures and other can be used to draw graphics
+MultiThreading enhances resource sharing .

+There are basically two types of threads-
+**User level threads**:which works on user level and are visible to the programmer **Kernel level threads**: which operates on kernel level In general user level threads are faster to create and manage than kernal level threads.

+There are three different types of thread models -

+🎯Many -to- one
+many user level threads are mapped to a single kernel level thread

+🎯One-to-one
+One single user level thread is mapped to one kernel level thread.

+🎯Many-to-many
+many user level threads are mapped to a smaller or equal number of kernel threads.

 # What is Cache ?
 Cache memory is a type of high-speed volatile It acts as a buffer between the main memory (RAM) and the central processing unit (CPU).
 The purpose of cache memory is to store copies of frequently accessed data from main memory to provide quicker access for the CPU, reducing the average time to access memory.computer memory.Cache Memory holds frequently requested data and instructions so that they are immediately available to the CPU when needed.(cache se data delete krne pr wo main memory se delete nhi hota).